 How many Facebook Groups are you in right now?
-I bet most of you wouldn’t know the exact number and couldn’t list off every single one.
+I bet most of you wouldn’t know the exact number.
 I know I couldn’t.

-You know what else I’d bet money on?
-That there are a few groups that you’d be able to think of immediately.
+There are only a few groups that you’d be able to think of immediately.
 Those that offer value to you, in which you engage and build relationships with fellow members even if they’re centering their brands at the same time.

 This is the standard that all groups should aspire to uphold.

-In this extended post, we’re going to go over every single thing you need to know about Facebook groups, including the new group updates, why you should be using them, how to create and maintain groups, best practices, and so much more.
+In this extended post, we’re going to go over every single thing you need to know about Facebook groups, including why you should be using them, how to create and maintain groups, best practices, and so much more.

 Once you’re done the reading, you’ll have everything you need to get your group not only up and running, but thriving, too!